Information About Hispanic Rhinoplasty Surgery with Dr. Andrew Jacono in New York, NY

-He often will lift the nasal tip as many Hispanic rhinoplasty patients have a droopy nasal tip by elevating the tip cartilages while refining the tip.
-He prefers to maintain the strength of the tip cartilages and reshapes them using the tip suturing technique, so the tip cannot collapse or get pinched.
-To reduce nostril size, he will make a small incision on the inside of the nose narrowing the nasal base or nostril width.
-Sometimes if the tip is more droopy and flat it will require nasal tip grafting with cartilage taken from the inside of your nose called the nasal septum.
+Often, Dr. Jacono lifts the nasal tip, as many Hispanic rhinoplasty patients have a droopier tip.
+He does this by elevating and reshaping the tip cartilages.
+This ensures that the tip will not collapse or appear pinched.
+To reduce nostril size, he makes a small incision inside the nose and narrows the nasal base.
+Sometimes, if the tip is too flat, he will perform nasal tip grafting with cartilage harvested from the nasal septum.

-If your nasal bridge and hump are more prominent, he will reduce it using telescopic visualization and fine micro-instruments to create a smooth nasal bridge.
-The nasal bones can also be narrowed with this technique.
+If the patient’s nasal bridge and hump are prominent, Dr. Jacono reduces them by using telescopic visualization and fine micro-instruments.
+The nasal bones can also be thinned with this technique.

 Hispanic Rhinoplasty Recovery

-Like any other surgery, rhinoplasty recovery time will vary based on the patients age, health, are they a smoker, complexity of the surgery, and other factors.
-For the most part, patients should expect to take at least a week off from work and limit their physical activity as well.
-Most patients are able to return back to work by week two and are encouraged to limit the amount of sun to their nose and very limited physical activity such as light exercise.
-Learn more about rhinoplasty recovery.
+As with any other surgery, rhinoplasty recovery time varies based on a number of factors.
+These include the patient age and health, the complexity of the surgery, and whether or not the patient is a smoker.
+For the most part, patients should expect to take at least a week off of work and limit their physical activity.
+Most people are able to return to work by the second week after surgery.
+All patients are encouraged to limit their exposure to the sun and perform only light exercises.

 Learn More About Hispanic Rhinoplasty in New York